sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 ### Speakers

 They seem perfectly fine to me.
-I don't listen to music, but watch a lot of youtube/netflix and hav no complaints about it.
+I don't listen to music, but watch a lot of youtube/netflix and have no complaints about it.
 Maybe if you listen to music regularly or make music you may find them lacking.
 I guess if sound is that important to you though you probably already have external speakers.

-Unlike my InifnityBook the function keys to control the speakers are on the f1-f3 keys which is nice because they are directly above the function key (next to the tux key).
-This means you can control the sound with one hand instead of needing two like with the InifnintyBook.
+Unlike my InifnityBook the function keys to control the speakers are on the f1-f3 keys which is nice because they are inline with the function key (next to the tux key).
+This means I can control the sound with one hand instead of needing two like with my InifnintyBook.

 ## Games